 Central Kalahari Game Reserve

 I had always dreamed of visiting the Central Kalahari Game Reserve (CKGR).
-This large green swathe in the heart of the map of Botswana was created in 1961 as the last refuge for the Kalahari Bushmen living a traditional hunter-gatherer lifestyle.
-Sadly, now the bushmen have all but disappeared but remote unfenced camps in total wilderness remain.
+This large green swathe in the heart of the map of Botswana was created in 1961 as the last refuge for the Khoisan living a traditional hunter-gatherer lifestyle.
+Sadly, now the Khoisan have all but disappeared but remote unfenced camps in total wilderness remain.

 Last year I read The Cry of the Kalahari by Mark and Delia Owens.
 It’s an account of their experiences living in the CKGR for seven years conducting research into the reserve’s lions, hyenas and jackals on a minimal budget.
 This was the final spark I needed.
 I was determined to visit in 2017.